nealcrook/nascom/sdcard/photos/README.md

 Photos of the assembled PCB, using an Arduino NANO and an SDcard adaptor.
 The two black connectors connect directly to a  NASCOM 2 "serial" and "pio" ports using ribbon cable.
 Connections to a NASCOM 1 use J2, J4 and J7.

+There are 3 versions of the PCB:

+* REV-A (blue), pictured below, requires some cuts and wire adds, described in the user guide.
+* REV-B (blue) has an added Shottky diode and wiring corrections.
+* REV-C (green), is electrically identical to REV-B. The 26-way IDC connectors are rotated to allow cleaner connection to a NASCOM 2 (avoids a twist in the ribbon cable).
+The capacitor footprints are changed.
+The silk screen and power routing are cleaned up somewhat.

 ![pcb_top.jpg](pcb_top.jpg?raw=true "Top view of assembled REV-A PCB")
 ![pcb_bottom_eco.jpg](pcb_bottom_eco.jpg?raw=true "Bottom view of assembled REV-A PCB, showing ECO wires")